douglas1107/ASE230-Company-website/README.md

+### Assignment 6
 ## Douglas Broughton
-- Created the csv files and functions to read csv data
+- Created admin folders and files and managed repo
-- managed repository
-- edited the index.php to display correct company info
+- worked on files in team and products folders
+- built index admin dashboard

 ## Sean Cancel
-- Edit the read_plain_text inside the folder
-- Make the function to read the data
+- worked on files in pages folder
-- Then call the function to read data in index.php
+- added readContacts function to read_csv

 ## Camden Bohanan
-- worked the read_plain_text function
+- worked on files in contacts folder
-- helped put data into files
+- helped to test debug

 ## Mith Sah
-- Edit the read_json inside the folder
+- worked on files in awards folder
-- Make the function to read the data
+- helped to test debug
-- Then call the function to read product data in index.php